pruettfed/python-autoclicker/README.md

 To modify any of the above variables, open the `autoclicker.py` file and change anything under the `### =>> USER VARIABLES <<= ###` region

 ### Rebuilding
+> The following assumes you have python installed on your system

-Use the built-in build script by running
+Use the built-in build script by running in the root of this repository
 ``` shell
 $ source build.zsh
 ```
 This will build a new unix executable file called `autoclicker`
 > If you are building on windows, it will build a .exe file
+> NOTE: The build script will only build for the system that you are on

 Installation
 -----------------
-### Run the .exe
+### Run the executable
 1. Upon downloading this repository there should be a UNIX exectuable called `autoclicker`
 2. Simply open `autoclicker`